-Throughout the academic year, MAPSS provides a range of valuable support services to aid students in the timely completion of both their coursework and MA research thesis.
+Throughout the academic year, MAPSS provides a range of valuable support services to aid students in the timely completion of both their coursework and MA thesis research.

 MAPSS Fund for Applied Research

-In 2012, through a generous donation from GfK User Centric, MAPSS established the MAPSS Fund for Applied Research.
-The fund provides support to student thesis research and ensures our students access to cutting-edge research facilities, technology and mentors.
+In 2012, through a generous initial donation from GfK User Centric, we established the MAPSS Fund for Applied Research.
+The current fund is sponsored by Ipsos and provides support for student thesis research and ensures our students access to cutting-edge research facilities, technology, and mentors.

-As part of the fund, the GfK Awards for Innovative Research in the Social Sciences are awarded to a select number of students each year whose thesis projects are innovative in their field with respect to method, population, or conception.
-As part of the award application, students may seek support in the form of funding, facility access and mentor consultations with MAPSS alumni working at GfK.
-For more on GfK, please visit their website.
+As part of the fund, the Ipsos Awards for Innovative Research in the Social Sciences are awarded to a select number of students each year whose thesis projects are innovative in their field with respect to method, population, or conception.
+As part of the award application, students may seek support in the form of funding, facility access, and/or mentor consultations with MAPSS alumni working at Ipsos.
+For more on Ipsos, please visit their website.
 Applications to the MAPSS Fund for Applied Research open in the Winter Quarter of every year.